Road Trip Part 4 of 6: Moab, UT

 This video starts with Monument Valley and ends back at our house in Utah.
 We didn't have enough video per blog post so this covers Road Trip Part 3 and Part 4.🙂

-We arrived just south of Moab and stopped at a roadside attraction, The Hole N' the Rock, that features an amazing house carved into the enormous red rock of the area.
-This home and it’s story are quite impressive and surely unique.
+We arrived just south of Moab and stopped at a roadside attraction, The Hole N' the Rock, which features an amazing house carved into the enormous red rock of the area.
+This home and its story are quite impressive and surely unique.
 I’d recommend the $6.00 tour to learn about the man and woman who created this one-of-a-kind structure they called home.

 Arches National Park

 Arches National Park was the big event for the day!
-We began driving the 36 mile (round trip) road to the main viewpoints of the park.
-It is recommended to allow 3 hours to drive the park and stop at the viewpoints for about 10 minutes each.
+We began driving the 36-mile (round trip) road to the main viewpoints of the park.
+It is recommended to allow 3 hours to drive through the park and stop at the viewpoints for about 10 minutes each.
 Immediately you get a feel for the grand scale of the massive sandstone rock formations.
 If you take the time to read the information at each stop, you’ll learn how what you are seeing was formed and how it continues to change with time.
 I’d recommend taking a small pair of binoculars to get a better peak at some of the further away arches and formations.

 This would be our last day of waking up in a hotel and we had two major attractions to visit before heading back to our house.
 We were able to walk to the Jailhouse Cafe in Moab from our hotel to enjoy a delicious breakfast to kickstart the day.

 Canyonlands National Park

 You can access the Island in the Sky section of Canyonlands from Moab.
-This is the quickest and easiest way to see some of the park.
+This is the quickest and easiest way to see some of this national park.
 There is a small visitor center and gift shop on the way in.
-We stopped at the main viewpoints, drove around the park and had a picnic lunch.
+We stopped at the main viewpoints, drove around the park, and had a picnic lunch.
 I really like the contrast from Arches to Canyonlands.
-It’s amazing to me that these two are so different, but so close in location.
+It’s amazing to me that these two are so different but so close in location.

 Dead Horse State Park